HelyeFab/yt-audio-api/README.md

 ## Disclaimer

 This tool is for educational purposes only.
-Ensure you have the right to download and use content from YouTube according to their Terms of Service and applicable copyright laws.
+Ensure you have the right to download and use content from YouTube according to their Terms of Service and applicable copyright laws.# Deploy trigger: Wed Jul 23 07:52:58 AM CEST 2025